<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2800/is-free-town-christiania-an-example-of-anarcho-capitalism</guid>
+<guid isPermaLink="true">https://anarchy101.org/20970/oppression-and-exploitation-require-the-consent-the-victim</guid>

 </item>